 Karen M. Poremski

-Karen Poremski's teaching focuses particularly on Native American literature, women’s literature, and American literature before 1900.
-Her current research looks at the ways contemporary Indigenous writers portray the complex relationships between museums, objects in museums, and Native people.
+Karen Poremski’s teaching focused particularly on Native American literature, women’s literature, and American literature before 1900.
+Her most current research looked at the ways contemporary Indigenous writers portray the complex relationships between museums, objects in museums, and Native people.

 Publications / Presentations